-In part two, we consider the art movement Cubism through excerpts from Cubism, by Albert Gleizes and Jean Metzinger.
+In this post, we consider the art movement Cubism through excerpts from Cubism, by Albert Gleizes and Jean Metzinger.
 This text will provide insights and ways of looking at Mainie Jellett’s Decoration and, as a contextual work, Juan Gris’ Pierrot.

 This text offers insights and explanations on aspects and properties of the art movement Cubism.
 Written by French artists and theorists Albert Gleizes and Jean Metzinger, the text provides an appropriately multi-faceted take on the movement as it was evolving in 1912.
 Gleizes himself claimed to be the founder of Cubism, and in this text, his and Metzinger’s kinship with artists is palpable.
 They root their discussion in the work of Gustave Courbet and Edward Manet, and they pay homage to Paul Cézanne, who, they say, primed the style and thinking of Cubist artists: “…he plumbed reality with a stubborn eye…”.